-There are 12 assignments which account for 35% of the course mark.
+There are 11 assignments which account for 35% of the course mark.

 Assignments submitted after the due date will receive a deduction of 10%.
-Assignments cannot be accepted and will receive a grade of zero after they have been returned to the class (generally 3 - 5 days).
-A student planning to be away on the due date must submit the assignment prior to leaving or make arrangements with the instructor.
+Late assignments cannot be accepted and will receive a grade of zero after the marked ones have been returned to the class (generally 3 - 5 days).
+A student planning to be away on the due date must submit the assignment prior to leaving, submit on-line or make arrangements with the instructor.
 If the due date is missed owing to an emergency, an alternate assignment may be given.